tnichols217/notes/APBiology/8/Notes/Worksheets/1 - Elephants 1.md

 ![[Pasted image 20230506182504.png]]

-Which community is the most diverse?
+> [!question] Which community is the most diverse?
 Make a guess and circle community 1 or 2

 Justify your guess